grafana/k6-cloud-openapi-client-go/k6/docs/PatchedLoadTestRequest.md

 HasBaselineTestRunId returns a boolean if a field has been set.

+### SetBaselineTestRunIdNil

+`func (o *PatchedLoadTestRequest) SetBaselineTestRunIdNil(b bool)`

+ SetBaselineTestRunIdNil sets the value for BaselineTestRunId to be an explicit nil

+### UnsetBaselineTestRunId
+`func (o *PatchedLoadTestRequest) UnsetBaselineTestRunId()`

+UnsetBaselineTestRunId ensures that no value is present for BaselineTestRunId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)